scienceduckling/Guess-the-number/README.md

 No prior formal education.

 ### __Walkthrough__
+* User can set upper limit of interval for choosing number to guess
 * The program expects whole numbers;
 * The number of guesses made is displayed at the end;
-* User can play again by entering "yes" when prompted.
+* User can play again by entering "y" when prompted.